exasol/script-languages-container-tool/doc/developer_guide/developer_guide.md

-All steps with the string "build_run" in their name, either run the build for the script client or at least inherit from a images which had build it.
+All steps with the string "build_run" in their name, either run the build for the script client or at least inherit from an image which had built it.
 As such these images contain all necessary tools to rebuild the script client for debugging purposes.